haolian9/winjump.nvim/readme.md

 * jumping in 'tmux display-panes' way

-## status: far from usable
+## status
+* usable
-* various edge cases are not addressed
+* but there are some edge cases need to be addressed

 ## prerequisites